BECOME AN OFFICIAL

 HORSE COUNCIL BC PROVINCIAL CERTIFICATION – DRESSAGE OFFICIALS CRITERIA

-- The Horse Council BC Officials application form must be submitted by deadlines.
+- The Horse Council BC Officials application form must be submitted by deadline to Horse Council BC.

 - The applicant must be Horse Council BC member in good standing.
 Of the four references, three must be accredited Dressage judges of Senior Basic status or higher, from any nationally recognized federation.